puppetlabs/puppetserver/documentation/config_file_auth_migration.markdown

 Puppet Server 2.2.0 introduced a significant change in how it manages authentication to API endpoints.
 The older [Puppet `auth.conf`][] file and whitelist-based authorization method are [deprecated][].
 Puppet Server's new `auth.conf` file, illustrated below in examples, also uses a different format for authorization rules.

-Use the following examples and methods to convert your authorization rules when upgrading from Puppet Server 2.2.0 and newer.
+Use the following examples and methods to convert your authorization rules when upgrading to Puppet Server 2.2.0 and newer.
 For detailed information about using the new or deprecated `auth.conf` rules with Puppet Server, see the [Puppet Server `auth.conf` documentation](./config_file_auth.markdown).

-> **Note:** To continue using the deprecated Ruby [Puppet `auth.conf`][] file and authorization methods, see the [Deprecated Ruby Parameters](/puppet/latest/reference/config_file_auth.markdown#deprecated-ruby-parameters) section of the `auth.conf` documentation.
+> **Note:** To continue using the deprecated [Puppet `auth.conf`][] file and authorization rule format, see the [Deprecated Ruby Parameters](/puppet/latest/reference/config_file_auth.markdown#deprecated-ruby-parameters) section of the `auth.conf` documentation.
 To support both Puppet 3 and Puppet 4 agents connecting to Puppet Server, see [Backward Compatibility with Puppet 3 Agents][].

 ## Managing rules with Puppet modules